EzeArinze/Group-4-frontend-footer/README.md

 - npm install react-router-dom
 - npm install react-icons

-Two dependencies to we import:
+Two dependencies that we import:

 - import React from 'react';
 - import Footer from './Footer';